Part of South Dublin amateur drama since 1983

 Most years, we produce one or two full length productions, a Christmas Variety show, competitive one-act and longer plays for the festival circuit and a summer Shakespeare.
 Workshops designed to improve our skills are on-going throughout the year.
 The company has presented high standard theatrical productions in a wide range of genres over the years.

 Balally Players started competing on the Drama Festival circuit in Ireland in the late 1980s.
-The group has enjoyed considerable success on the one-act festival circuit and more recently with three and four act plays.
+The group has enjoyed considerable success on the One-Act Festival Circuit.
 Members have taken plays to France, Denmark, Canada and the USA.

 Top of this page

-Read more about the plays mentioned above and other past performances on the Productions page.
+Read more about our past performances in the Productions section.

 Chairman